oslabs-beta/KubeVX/README.md

 - Fork the project.
 - Create and work off of your feature branch.
-- Create a pull request with detailed description of your changes from your feature branch to dev branch.
+- Create a pull request with a detailed description of your changes from your feature branch to dev branch.
 - Inform us upon PR submission.
 Once the changes are reviewed and approved, we will merge your code into the main repository.

 ## Our Team